Menu

 Beach wheel chairs available.
 To reserve a beach chair, contact the Beach Director # 508-665-3164.
 The beach director, Sunday-Saturday 8:30a-5:00p.

 This land is within the region of the Wampanoag tribe, who in earlier times, maintained a fishing weir at the mouth of Bartlett’s Pond, nearby.
 Its outlet to the sea is sometimes known as Herring Brook.
 The name Manomet has been interpreted to mean “bearing of a burden,” possibly referring to the baskets used by the Wampanoag on trails between their settlements at Patuxet (Plymouth) and Cape Cod.
-Learn more about the Herring Pond Wampanoag and the Mashpee Wampanoag via their websites.
+To learn more about local Native American tribes, we encourage you to interact with their members.
+The Herring Pond Wampanoag and the Mashpee Wampanoag share information on their websites.

 The history below was gleaned from interpretive signage at St. Catherine’s Chapel Park.